Pirate Ship Cake (And Everything I Know About Fondant)

 Sometimes air bubbles show up on the fondant surface.
 Do not panic (who am I kidding, this always scares me).
 Take a pin and make a tiny hole in the bubble to release the trapped air.
 Smooth the bubble with the cake smoother.
-Yes, the tiny hole might remain visible (bummer), but it’s not the end of the world.
+Yes, the tiny hole might remain visible (bummer), but it’s not too bad.
 You can always cover it with fondant decorations or change the cake design accordingly.

 Once the cake is covered in fondant, there is no need to keep it in the fridge.
 Fondant that covers a cake completely will keep the cake fresh at room temperature for a few good days.
 The moisture in the fridge might damage small modeled pieces of fondant if they are present on the cake.
 In case you decide to keep the cake in the fridge, be aware that the fondant will start to sweat once you take the cake out of the fridge.
 Again, do not panic!
 Just let the cake do its thing and the cake will be back to normal eventually.